 The use of technology and communication devices can be a positive thing.
 Many learning tools, interactive games and activities are available online.
-Leaders should ensure there is strong governance of both company owned and personal communication devices, and Codes of Conduct should describe how devices should be used in an organisational setting.
+Leaders should ensure there are robust procedures around the use of company owned and personal communication devices, and the Child Safe Code of Conduct should describe how devices should be used in an organisational setting.

 For example, your sports club identifies that children are at greater risk when using social media because it enables the opportunity for potential perpetrators to groom children.
-In the past, it was acceptable for coaches to contact children via messages to their phones reminding them of training and match locations.
-After a risk assessment you determine that it is safer for coaches to post this information publicly via the club's Facebook page.
-Your Code of Conduct should therefore describe that staff should use open forums to communicate with children, not private texts.
+In the past, it was acceptable for coaches to contact children via messages to their phones, reminding them of training and match locations.
+After a risk assessment you determine it is safer for coaches to post this information publicly via the club's Facebook page.
+Your Child Safe Code of Conduct should therefore describe that staff should use open forums to communicate with children, not private texts.

-A social media page, like a Facebook page, can be a great tool to engage with stakeholders, promote events and showcase the work you do.
+A social media page, like a Facebook page, can be a great way to engage with the members of your community, promote events and showcase the work you do.
 However, misusing it can be destructive and damaging, particularly for children.
 Risks include: